What are your chances of recovery from stroke paralysis?

 This story is proof that there’s always hope for recovery from post-stroke paralysis.

 Because after just 3 weeks of using FitMi physical therapy, he moved his arm for the first time ever!

 Now that you’ve reached the end, we hope that you’re filled with confidence for your recovery from stroke paralysis.

 With these tips, you know exactly where to start.
 Begin with range of motion and passive exercise, and do as many reps as possible to activate neuroplasticity.
-If you can, incorporate other therapies like electrical stimulation, mirror therapy, or FitMi therapy.

 In time, you’ll start to rewire your brain and slowly regain movement in your paralyzed limbs.